gaps-closure/eop2-closure-mind-demo/websrv/.solution/daffodil/README.md

 More details are given below:

 ### PACKET LOG GENERATION (Creation of the p*.txt files)

-We run the websrv application (with camera).
+We run the websrv application (with camera and browser).
 This can be done using the MIND ZCU102 board or using the pseudo driver.
-For the latter, we create four pseudo
+For the latter, we create four pseudo devices:
-devices:

 ```
   $ cd ~/gaps/xdcomms-dma/pseudo
   $ sudo ./sue_donimous_unload